winitzki/scall/tutorial/programming_dhall.md

 The operator of an MMC Site may republish an MMC contained in the site under CC-BY-SA on the same site at any time before August 1, 2009, provided the MMC is eligible for relicensing.

-## Appendix: About example Dhall code within this book
+## Appendix: About Dhall code examples in this book

 There are two kinds of Dhall code examples in this book.